-One of the features Logi DataHub v3 provides is the ability to import and use data from Microsoft Excel spreadsheet (.xlsx and .xls) and comma-separate values (.csv) files.
-This topic discusses preparing and importing this kind of data for use with Dataviews.
+Logi DataHub dataviews can be created using data from Excel spreadsheet (.xls and .xlsx) or comma-separated values (.csv) files.
+This topic discusses preparing and importing this kind of data.

-Logi DataHub v3 consumes only raw data.
-In order for an Excel file to be imported cleanly into Logi DataHub v3, it must follow these three rules:
+DataHub consumes only raw data.
+In order for an Excel file to be imported cleanly into DataHub, it must follow these three rules:

 - The first row in a worksheet must only contain column header information.

 - All subsequent rows must be completely filled with data in each column.

 - Each worksheet in an Excel file is considered a different data object in DataHub.

 The first two rules also apply to comma-separated values (CSV) data files for use with DataHub.